Shikhar Lodge, Tumling

 Shikhar Lodge in snow

 While all rooms come only with basic amenities like single or double beds with mattresses, tables and basic furnishing, they are all very clean.
 The best rooms are actually in the cottage which is to the left as you enter the lodge premises.
 These rooms are named after different flowers like Tulip.
 My favorite room is the one at the corner of this cottage.
 All rooms in this cottage and most others have attached bathrooms.

 Update April 2016: A new room named 'Dafey Munal' has come up at the end of the passageway with large glass windows and stone walls.
 This is now the best room with lovely views around.
-There is a new construction coming up at the back side of the cottages (a proper hotel with several floors) as an extension to the property.
-Neela mentioned that it would have better amenities and the rooms would likely be costlier.

 Although Tumling now has electricity, Neela also makes use of her solar units which she installed years back.
 There are low wattage light bulbs fixed in the rooms that work on this solar power and can be lit at night.
 You will also get a bucket of hot water in the morning.
 As I mentioned earlier, this is a family run business and you will feel at home.
 There are no professional staff here, you can't get them in Tumling.
 There are few children and young fellows who help Neela to keep running the show.

 Janaki, the elder sister of Neela is the main cook.
 Generally they always have rice, dal, some vegetables, eggs and even noodles.
 If you order, they can also get chicken from the village if available.
 Otherwise you will need to get chicken from Jhaubari, another village about 6kms away.
 Chicken curry prepared by Janaki along with paratha is simply delicious.
 During breakfast, you can get bread and eggs or parathas with vegetables.

 Janaki cooking.
 An young assistant lighting the earthen woven